abumq/residue-node/README.md

 ## Native Binding
 Residue Node.js also comes with native binding that uses [C++ client library](https://github.com/muflihun/residue-cpp) to manage connections and asyncronous requests.

-API for this module is same as `residue`.
-As long as you have installed [`residue-native`](https://www.npmjs.com/package/residue-native) package and it can be loaded with no problems, it will use native binding.
+If you have installed [`residue-native`](https://www.npmjs.com/package/residue-native) package alongside `residue`, native binding will be used otherwise it will fallback to JS implementation.

 ## Sample
 You can check out [sample client apps](https://github.com/muflihun/residue-node/blob/master/samples) for practical use of this package.